QuentinRa/blog.quentinra.dev/proj/project-management/index.md

 ![cr](tools/cr.png)

-The "Ordre du jour" (agenda) is who will talk in the meeting, and we have a time for each one.
+The "Ordre du jour" (agenda) is who will talk in the meeting, and we have a time set for each one.

 ## Sources